Israeli parliament votes to hold new election in September | DW | 29.05.2019

 Corruption charges

-A deeper issue for Netanyahu is connected to his legal troubles.
-He is facing a likely indictment on corruption charges in the coming months.
+A deeper issue for Netanyahu is his legal troubles.
+The prime minister is facing a likely indictment on corruption charges in the coming months.
+The charges reportedly include bribery, fraud and breach of trust.

 dv/cmk (AFP, AP, dpa, Reuters)